 2. Your Brand is the Default Option

 Sure, there are a lot of other choices of brands.
 But when a brand becomes a household name, it’s just easier to go with it.
-It’s to much of a have hassle to try something else, especially if most people are already using the same thing.
+It’s too much of a hassle to try something else, especially if most people are already using the same thing.

 A strong brand makes the choice natural and habitual – you don’t have to market to someone to tell them to use your brand, they just do it automatically.

 3. Your Brand is Used as a Verb in Pop Culture

 When was the last time you told someone to “search for it on the internet?”
 Or did you use just use the words “Google it”?
 When you need a ride, do you “take a ride-sharing car,” or do you just “Uber” there?
 And when you want someone to digitally modify a photo, well, you just ask them to “Photoshop” it.